technosoftware-gmbh/opcua-solution-net/documentation/UaClient/ClientDesign.md

 -   The SubscriptionsChangedEvent event indicates when a Subscription is added or removed.
 -   The SessionClosingEvent event indicates that the Session is about to be closed.

-**Important**: The WorkshopClientConsole doesn’t show the usage of these features.
+**Important**: The Simple Sample doesn’t show the usage of these features.

 #### Multi-Threading